awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 For example, `ExecuteBash`, `ExecutePowerShell`, and `ExecuteBinary` are action modules which return `STDOUT` as the action module output\. `STDOUT` messages are joined with the new line character to produce the overall output of the step in `detailedOutput.json`\.

-AWSTOE will not consolidate the outputs of unsuccessful iterations\.
+AWS TOE will not consolidate the outputs of unsuccessful iterations\.